Creative happiness and the reset button

 U-Bend of Creative Life

-But what about the highs and lows in between?
+But what about everything in between?

-Then there are the 3 lows.
+Then there are the three lows.

 Creative Happiness, low points